1947

 T. Gioa.
 West Coast Jazz (1998), 125.

-October 17?
+October early

 Al Killian Orchestra

-Savoy Club, Portland, OR.
+Probably Savoy club, Portland, OR.

-Private broadcast recordings exist.
+Private recordings exist.

-For details see http://www.wardellgray.org/discography.html
+For details see: http://www.wardellgray.org/discography.html

 October Late